What's a Repo?

-Now that you have your own copy of the project online, click on the ‘Clone in Windows’ button.
+Now that you have your own copy of the project online, click on the ‘Clone or Download' button then the ‘Open in Desktop’ button.
 If you are not logged in, it may take you to the Github Windows page.

 Windows may ask you for permission to allow the link to launch and use the Github software.
 This is ok.
 The GitHub GUI will open and a download will begin.

-Here we can see what has been going on with this repo.
-We can see that during the last commit, there was a comment ‘Corrected a typo in print statement’ and below that we can see the lines of code that were altered - red was removed, green was added.
+Even further back in time we can see there was a comment ‘Corrected a typo in print statement’ and below that we can see the lines of code that were altered - red was removed, green was added.
 We can do lots of fun stuff like ‘revert commit’ and ‘roll back this commit’ but for now, let’s see how revision tracking works.

-Click on the back arrow in the upper right corner to return to the main GitHub menu.
+Click on the gear in the upper right corner and selection ‘options’.

-You will be able to find where your repositories are being stored under the ‘default storage directory’.
+You will be able to find where your repositories are being stored under ‘Clone path’.
 I changed this to store my repositories in a Dropbox folder.
 I use Dropbox liberally in conjunction with GitHub so that I can work on projects across devices and then push code up to GitHub once the project has reached a level of stability.

 You should now know where your repos are stored.
 Navigate to that directory and open up the Github_Tutorial.ino file.

-GitHub has noticed that a file has changed.
-Click on the ‘Show’ button.
+GitHub has noticed that a file has changed!
+You should see a dot on the changes button:

 Wow!
 The small change we made is now nicely highlighted.